 Hopefully these tips help you get a maximum return and help you spend another year on the streets.

-Article by The Hard Time staff.
 Photo by Puknáč.